MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### SetDefaultVolume - ALPHA
 Sets the default loudness of Misty's speakers for audio playback.

-Arguments:
+Arguments
 * Volume (integer): A value between 0 and 100 for the loudness of the system audio.
 0 is silent, and 100 is full volume.
 By default, the system volume is set to 100.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

+## Alpha - Locomotion

+### Halt - ALPHA

+Stops all motor controllers, including drive motor, head/neck, and arm (for Misty II).

+Arguments
+* None

+Returns
+* None

+## Alpha - Information

+### GetAlphaHelp - ALPHA

+Obtains information about a specified alpha API command.
+Calling `GetAlphaHelp` with no arguments returns a list of all available alpha API commands.

+Arguments
+* None

+Returns
+* Result (string) - A string in JSON format containing the requested help information.

-## Alpha - Mapping
+## Alpha - Mapping & Tracking

 "SLAM" refers to simultaneous localization and mapping.
 This is a robot's ability to both create a map of the world and know where they are in it at the same time.
 Misty's SLAM capabilities and hardware are under development.
 For a step-by-step mapping exercise, see the instructions with the [API Explorer](../../../../../onboarding/3-ways-to-interact-with-misty/api-explorer).

 ### SlamGetStatus - ALPHA
 Obtains values representing Misty's current activity and sensor status.

-Parameters
+Arguments
 - None

-Returns:
+Returns
 * Status (integer) - Value 1 is an integer value where each bit is set to represent a different activity mode:
   1 - Idle
   2 - Exploring